 - Serious Business: The description above isn't exaggerating much about how obsessed the kids at Jake's new school are with MMA.
 To be popular with a majority is one thing, but it strains Willing Suspension of Disbelief when the movie makes it seem as though a second common interest simply does not exist among the student body.

 - Shout-Out: Some to the history of MMA.

 - Max mentions Roqua has having "trained the Gracies" back in Brazil, which would quite be a sign of badassery for him in real life, as the Gracie family (the main developers of Brazilian Jiu-Jitsu and the force behind the creation of Ultimate Fighting Championship) did not use to learn from outsiders to their art for a long time.

 - The main character entering a tournament to get a revenge and forfeiting at the semifinals after learning his rival is not anymore in the card draws parallelisms with the real life run of Ken Shamrock at UFC 3, where he forfeited at the end when he learned Royce Gracie had forfeited too.

 - The Only One Allowed to Defeat You: After Ryan is disqualified, Jake forfeits his semifinal match because he was only in the tournament to beat Ryan.

 - Title Drop: Delivered by Roqua during his Rousing Speech.

 - Training from Hell: The Combat 365 gym.
 Jake is a football player and finds himself struggling to keep up (at least until the Training Montage).

 - "Well Done, Son!"
 Guy: Ryan.

-- Who Names Their Kid "Dude"?: Baja suggests that her parents smoked a lot of weed.
+- Who Names Their Kid "Dude"?: Lampshaded by Baja as she suggests that her parents smoked a lot of weed.